frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 another bucket that was perfect.

-The bucket that was perfect always arrived back to the house full of water that he could use for cooking, etc. in the house.
+The bucket that was perfect always arrived back to the house full of water that he could use for cooking, et cetera in the house.

 But the other bucket that had a hole in it would be leaking all the way back.
 It only came back to the house with half the water that it should